 Filming A Story About Your Company or Website

-This type of video shooting has its own characteristics and it will be more laborious to shoot such a video than a video review.
-But if you know how to properly shoot a video of a story, then the effect is very good.
+This type of video shooting has its characteristics, and it will be more laborious to shoot such a video than a video review.
+But if you know how to shoot a story video correctly, the effect is excellent.
 Sales can increase up to 300%.

 14. Again Shoot Short Videos

-When filming a video of a story about an enterprise, do not make the timing more than 4 minutes.
-This figure is also not an axiom, as it decreases every year.
+When filming a story about an enterprise, do not make the timing more than 4 minutes.
+This figure is also not a hypothesis, as it decreases every year.
 Aim for 2-3 minutes.